who I AM

 The Building Philosophy

-In this brief description, I will try to express my construction philosophy — something I believe is essential to truly understand my instruments.
+In these lines I will try to express my vision of instrument building — something I believe is essential for fully understanding the value of my instruments.

-My approach to building has remained consistent since the beginning.
-Over time, I have simply developed a clearer understanding of processes that were once largely instinctive.
+My approach to the work has remained consistent from the very beginning.
+Over the years I have simply made more conscious and structured certain processes that were initially largely intuitive.

-I build one instrument at a time, treating each one as if it were the only one — with the aim of creating an object that reflects who I am at that particular moment in my life.
-A relationship forms between me and the material, and through the act of building, I try to leave my mark on it.
+I build one instrument at a time, giving it my undivided attention as though it were the only one, with the aim of creating an object that authentically represents me at that particular moment in my life.

-My aim is to leave something of myself in each instrument — something that will endure long after I am gone.
+My aim is for every instrument to carry something of me within it — and to keep doing so long after I am gone.

 Diario di costruzione di un ukulele soprano